The Institute for Performance

 Radically Democratizing Access to Arts Learning

-Inspired by CPA/Mellon Foundation Creative Futures artist Okwui Okpokwasili, who has said that her work aims “to generate a kind of radical intimacy…an empathy, an empathetic stream, an empathic feedback loop,” these courses underscore the necessity of feedback.
-Led by UNC faculty and renowned CPA artists participants in either course will will explore concepts related to feedback and its importance to performance, no matter the form.
+Inspired by CPA/Mellon Foundation Creative Futures artist Okwui Okpokwasili, who has said that her work aims “to generate a kind of radical intimacy…an empathy, an empathetic stream, an empathic feedback loop,” Feedback: The Institute for Performance underscores the necessity of feedback.
+Led by renowned CPA artist collaborators and guests, participants in Feedback courses will explore concepts related to feedback and its importance to performance, no matter the form.

-Hosted by Bessie award-winning choreographer Faye Driscoll and CPA’s Associate Director of Engagement Amanda Graham, these two short courses of virtual reading-discussion groups will be led by UNC faculty in collaboration with CPA artists.
-Course one will explore the topic of Liveness and course two will focus on Arts Economies.
+Hosted by Bessie award-winning choreographer Faye Driscoll and CPA’s Associate Director of Engagement Amanda Graham, these two short courses of virtual reading-discussion groups were led by UNC faculty in collaboration with CPA artists.

 Especially now, as theaters go dark and our streets light up with protest, it is essential for us—artists, arts goers, performing arts institutions, and our communities—to gather and discuss the role of performance in society and how it can move us in new directions.